 Figure 3.
 A snail plot summary of assembly statistics for the final, manually curated 2,695,305,354 bp primary assembly.
+The circumference of the plot symbolizes the full genome length of 2.7 Gbp.
 The main plot is divided into 1,000 size-ordered bins around the circumference with each bin representing 0.1 % of the final assembly.
 The distribution of sequence lengths is shown in dark grey with the plot radius scaled to the longest sequence present in the assembly (182,608,553 bp, shown in red).
-Orange and pale-orange arcs show the N50 and N90 sequence lengths (125,755,317 and 68,953,458 bp), respectively.
+Due to the data being divided into bins, the sequence lengths seem to change in a jagged pattern instead of a smooth one.
+Orange and pale-orange arcs show the N50 and N90 sequence lengths (125,755,317 and 68,953,458 bp), respectively, while the red arc signifies the length of only one record, the longest one.
+The scale starts at the outer side, and it is logarithmic.
 The pale grey spiral shows the cumulative sequence count on a log scale with white scale lines showing successive orders of magnitude.
 The blue and pale-blue area around the outside of the plot shows the distribution of GC, AT and N percentages in the same bins as the inner plot.
-A summary of complete, fragmented, duplicated and missing BUSCO genes in the glires_odb10 set is shown in the top right.
+A summary of complete, fragmented, duplicated and missing BUSCO genes based on the glires_odb10 set is shown in the top right.